Terms and Conditions

 In these Terms and Conditions “we, our, us, Dance4me Pty Ltd T/A X-POLE Australia ” refers to “Dance4me Pty Ltd”, “x-pole.com.au, dance4me.com.au, www.dance4me.com.au, the Website” refers to “www.xpole.com.au”.

-1.3 “Goods” means all Goods or Services supplied by X-POLE Australia to the Customer at the Customer’s request from time to time (where the context so permits the terms ‘Goods’ or ‘Services’ shall be interchangeable for the other).
+1.5 “Goods” means all Goods (including but not limited to, DVD’s, skin and personal care products etc) or Services supplied by X-POLE Australia to the Customer at the Customer’s request from time to time (where the context so permits the terms ‘Goods’ or ‘Services’ shall be interchangeable for the other).

 2.1 The Customer is taken to have exclusively accepted and is immediately bound, jointly and severally, by these terms and conditions if the Customer places an order for or accepts delivery of the Goods.